BAgrSc (Hons) (NFQ Level 8)

 Third & Fourth Year

-Focuses on the environmental impacts of agriculture, while learning practical field and lab-based skills e.g. landscape analysis using GIS.
-You will also become familiar with national and international policies to protect rural environments.
-In fourth year, you complete a supervised research project and produce a thesis.
-This provides an opportunity to study a topic of your own choice more deeply, and gain practical experience of research and scientific writing.
+Focus on the environmental impacts of agriculture while you learn practical ﬁeld and lab based skills e.g. landscape analysis using GIS.
+You will also become familiar with national and international policies, schemes and practices to protect rural environments.
+In fourth year, you complete advanced modules in environmental management, rural conservation and sustainable agriculture, and you conduct a supervised research project and produce a thesis.
+This provides an opportunity to study a topic of your own choice more deeply, and gain practical experience of research and scientiﬁc writing.

 Students spend an average of 40 hours per week attending lectures, tutorials and laboratory-based practical classes, and in undertaking independent study.

 A combination of continuous assessment and end-of-semester written examinations is used.
 A number of modules also involve written assignments and/or project-based work.

 International Study Opportunities

 A five-month period of structured Professional Work Experience (PWE) takes place in third year.
 You can also elect to study abroad for one semester, at universities including: